DirectiveAthena/Documentation/Content/Programming/AthenaColor/AthenaColor.md

 ![[AthenaColor Contributors]]

-## Footnotes
+%%FootNotes%%

-[^1]: In the spirit of "No Dependency" the [[AthenaLib]] package is omitted from the project.
-Any useful code that was once part of it, is now directly integrated into the AthenaColor package
+[^1]: In the spirit of "No Dependency" the [[AthenaLib]] package is omitted from this project.
+Any code that depended on this package is directly imported into the project.
+This can be changed in the future, but will require a vote of active contributors.